Financial-Times/n-express/README.md

 ## next-metrics
 As next-metrics must be a singleton to ensure reliable reporting, it is exported at `require('@financial-times/n-express').metrics`

+## Navigation
+If you pass `withNavigation:true` in the init options, you will have navigation data available in `res.locals.navigation`.  this data comes from polling the [navigation API](https://github.com/Financial-Times/next-navigation-api).
+This data is used to populate the various menus and naviation items on the apps.
+The following data is available

+	res.locals.navigation = {
+		lists: {
+			navbar_desktop: // data for the main nav in the header (only on large screens)
+			navbar_mobile: //data for the white strip that appears on the homepage and fastFT pages only on small screens
+			drawer: //data for the slide-out menu
+			footer: // data for the footer
+		}
+	}

+### Navigation Hierarchy
+If you also pass `withNavigationHierarchy: true` in the init options you get some additonal properties detailing the current page's position in the hierarchy.
+This is only currently useful on stream pages.
+The following properties are added:

+	res.locals.navigation.currentItem // the current item
+	res.locals.navigation.children //an array of the direct decendents of the current page res.locals.navigation.ancestors // an array of the parent items of the current page (top level first)

+### Editions
+The navigation model also controls the edition switching logic.
+The following properties are added

+	res.locals.editions.current // the currently selected edition
+	res.locals.editions.others //  and array of other possible editions

 # Other enhancements
 - `fetch` is added as a global using [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch)